 - Asafoetida – a large pinch

 - Mustard oil – 3 tbsp (you can use any other oil as well)

 How to make Baigan Bharta:

-- Roast baigan directly over the flame/stove.
+- Take the eggplant and prick in a few places with a knife.
+Now roast it directly over the flame or heat.
 Roast it from all the sides by turning over

-- Roast till the skin of the baigan is crispy.
+- Roast till the skin of the eggplant is crispy.
 Then turn off the flame and let it cool

 - Heat mustard oil in a kadai or a pan.
 Let it smoke for a minute.
 Then turn the flame to medium and add a pinch of salt, it helps in removing the mustard oil smell

-- Add cumin seeds and let it splutter
+- Add cumin seeds and asafoetida.
+Let it splutter

 - Add garam masala powder and coriander leaves.
 Mix well

 - Your Baigan Bharta is ready.
 Serve hot with Phukla or Paratha.